Jason M. Farnsworth

 Lead or co-author of more than a dozen peer-reviewed scientific publications.

-Board Certified Environmental Scientist — American Academy of Environmental Engineers and Scientists, 2016.
+Board Certified Environmental Scientist.
+American Academy of Environmental Engineers and Scientists, 2016.
 Specialty: Environmental Biology.

-Program and organizational leadership
+Program and corporate leadership & strategic transition

 Multi-stakeholder governance